orfeotoolbox/OTB/Documentation/Cookbook/rst/CompilingOTBFromSource.rst

 OTB is known to work on:

-* Visual Studio 2019 on Windows 10
+* Visual Studio 2019 on Windows 10 with python 3.10

-* GCC 5 or higher, Clang 3.4 or higher on GNU/Linux
+* GCC 8 or higher, Clang 10 or higher on GNU/Linux with python 3.8 or higher

 The C++14 standard is required since version 6.2.0.